 Landscapes and city-scapes used available light, so when I transitioned to portraits, I wasn’t too keen on continuing to use available light.
 I give props to those photographers that strictly use natural light, but I can sometimes be impatient and not want to “wait” for that perfect light.
 I want to be able to create it whenever I need it.
 So began my adventures in off-camera lighting using small hot-shoe speed-lights.
 Without an actual studio, I use whatever available space I have, and that sometimes ends up with creative ways to get things done.
 Problem-solving is one of a photographer’s key attributes.

-My son is my sole model (although not for long).
-He’s readily available and cheap (works for candy), and like a professional model, can be moody, horrible to work with, and demanding.
-In other words…he’s great practice!
-Watching him as he explores things for the first time….things we see as ordinary and uninspiring, are magical to this little guy.
-Looking at things through his eyes inspires me to capture as many moments as I can.
+My son used to be my sole model, but then we adopted a gorgeous little girl.
+Both work for cheap!
+(Candy), and like professional models, can be moody, horrible to work with, and at times, demanding.
+In other words…they are great practice!
+Watching them as they explores things for the first time….things we see as ordinary and uninspiring, are magical to these kids.
+Looking at things through their eyes inspires me to capture as many moments as I can.

 This site is an outlet for me where I can share my experiences with photography as I delve further into this frustrating, expensive, but satisfying hobby.
 It’s a passion.
 I like sharing techniques I use so that others reading may gain some insight on what to do (or not to do).
 I’m sure those of you who read this may find some humor as I’m sure some of you have gone through the same trials and tribulations I have. 🙂